Every Family.

 background image

-Average number of calls received to the Housing Crisis Hotline per month.
+Number of calls received to the Housing Crisis Hotline this year

 2,000+